mudler/blog/content/posts/localai-question-answering.md

 - It imports the necessary modules from the langchain library and the os module.
 - It sets the base_path variable to the OpenAI API endpoint, which is used to access the OpenAI embeddings model.
-- It creates a TextLoader object that loads the text file and returns a list of documents (each document is a string).
+- It creates a `TextLoader` object that loads the text file and returns a list of documents (each document is a string).
-- It creates a CharacterTextSplitter object that splits each document into smaller chunks of 300 characters with an overlap of 70 characters.
+- It creates a `CharacterTextSplitter` object that splits each document into smaller chunks of 300 characters with an overlap of 70 characters.
-    - Alternatively, it can use a TokenTextSplitter object that splits each document into tokens (words or punctuation marks).
+    - Alternatively, it can use a `TokenTextSplitter` object that splits each document into tokens (words or punctuation marks) or `RecursiveCharacterTextSplitter`.
 - It creates an OpenAIEmbeddings object that uses the `text-embedding-ada-002` model to generate embeddings (numeric representations) for each chunk of text.
+Since we set `OPENAI_API_BASE` it will use LocalAI instead.
 - It creates a Chroma object that stores the embeddings in a vector database.
 It also specifies a persist_directory where the embeddings are saved on disk.
 - It calls the persist method to save the embeddings.